-CDI College Building is a two-storey Class C office building constructed in 1912 and fully renovated in 2005.
+CDI College Building is a two-storey Class C office building constructed in 1912 and extensively renovated in 2005.
 Located in Winnipeg's downtown core, this property is in close proximity to the indoor skywalk system that connects many commercial amenities in the downtown district.
-CDI College Building is comprised of 24,300 square feet of leasable area and is 100.0% occupied by CDI College under a lease expiring in 2020.
+CDI College Building is comprised of 24,300 square feet of leasable area and is 100.0% occupied by CDI College pursuant to a lease expiring in 2020.
 CDI College provides career-focused technology and business training across Canada.
 CDI College Building has 24 parking stalls plus a surface lot located at 266 Main Street.

-Centre 15 Building, 1509 Centre Street SW, Calgary, AB BOMA BESt Level 1
+Centre 15 Building, 1509 Centre Street SW, Calgary, AB BOMA BESt Silver

 Centre 15 Building is a seven-storey Class B office building constructed in 1982 with additional development in 1999.
 Located in Calgary's Beltline district, this property is within walking distance of the city's downtown core.
-Centre 15 Building is comprised of 75,980 square feet of leasable area and is 93.3% occupied.
-The most significant tenant at Centre 15 Building is Northridge Energy Development Group.
+Centre 15 Building is comprised of 75,980 square feet of leasable area and is 65.3% occupied.
 Centre 15 Building has 116 parking stalls for a ratio of 1.5 stalls per 1,000 square feet of leasable area.

-Centre 70 Building, 7015 MacLeod Trail SW, Calgary, AB BOMA BESt Level 1
+Centre 70 Building, 7015 MacLeod Trail SW, Calgary, AB BOMA BESt Bronze

 Centre 70 Building is a nine-storey Class B suburban office building constructed in 1977.
-Located in the commercial and residential district of Kingsland, MacLeod Trail SW offers good access to the property.
-Centre 70 Building has a total square footage of 132,685 square feet and is 86.3% occupied.
+Located in the commercial and residential district of Kingsland, MacLeod Trail SW offers excellent access to the property.
+Centre 70 Building is comprised of 132,513 square feet of leasable area and is 84.2% occupied.
 Approximately 15% of the building is leased to retail tenants.
 Major tenants include Alberta Health Services and Management and the Minister of Infrastructure and Transport.
 Centre 70 Building has 308 parking stalls for a ratio of 2.3 stalls per 1,000 square feet of leasable area.
 Artis owns an 85% interest in Centre 70 Building.

-Centrepoint, 311 Portage Avenue, Winnipeg, MB Under development to LEED Silver standard
+Centrepoint, 311 Portage Avenue, Winnipeg, MB

-Centrepoint is being constructed as a five-storey office and ground floor retail complex in the heart of downtown Winnipeg.
+Centrepoint is a newly constructed five-storey office building with ground floor retail space in the heart of downtown Winnipeg.
 The site is across the street from MTS Centre and is part of the planned Sports, Hospitality and Entertainment District (SHED) of Winnipeg.
-This development is expected to comprise 96,165 square feet of leasable area and is 82.0% pre-leased, largely by Stantec Consulting Ltd., on a long-term lease.
-Construction is anticipated to be complete in 2015.
-Artis owns a 50% interest in the Centrepoint development.
+This property is comprised of 103,544 square feet of leasable area and is 75.4% leased, largely to Stantec Consulting Ltd. pursuant to a long-term lease.
+Construction of this new development was completed in 2015.
+Artis owns a 50% interest in Centrepoint.